Explorer-USS-0-1/Explorer-USS.0.1/README.md

 | -             | -                   | Power            | 5V                      |
 | -             | -                   | GND              | GND                     |

-The ESP32-CAM is directly powered by an independent powerbank.

-The MSP-EXP432P401R is powered by an independent powerbank attached to it.

  Table 3: MSP432 Pins Axis Joystick with Push Buttons
 | **Pin Functions**  | **MSP432 Pin** |
 |---------------     |----------------|